 less-meat and plant-based options.
 Those companies that take a far-sighted approach to scoping and shaping this burgeoning market will position themselves for an ample market share, while others who lag behind may well find their current positions ebb away as consumers change allegiance and a warming climate makes existing food production models obsolete.

 “The idea of making [plantbased] products is attracting entrepreneurs and venturecapital firms who think that the traditional food industry is ripe for disruption because it is inefficient, inhumane and in need of an overhaul.” – The Economist

-In recent years per capita consumption of meat, particularly in developed countries, has leveled off or even declined.
+In recent years per capita consumption of meat, particularly in developed countries, has levelled off or even declined.
 Much of this shift can be attributed to people who are cutting back on rather than cutting out meat entirely.
-However, in Britain alone, over the past decade the number of vegans has risen by more than 360 per cent – with close to half of those 542,000 found in the 15–34 age bracket that will be the driving force in retail fortunes over coming years.
+However, in Britain alone, the number of vegans has risen by more than 360 per cent over the past decade, with close to half of those 542,000 found in the 15–34 age bracket that will be the driving force in retail fortunes over coming years.
 This is by no means a localised trend, and between 2011 and 2015 there was a 60% increase in global food and drink launches carrying a ‘vegetarian’ label.
 Some companies are already paying attention to this trend and responding.
 For example, in summer 2016 Pret A Manger actively promoted a flagship store in the UK focused solely on meat-free and plant-based lunch options but branded ‘not just for veggies’ – the innovation paid off, with comparative sales at the branch reportedly up 70%.